- Energy-efficient living

 General things to consider when purchasing a lawn mower include the size of your lawn, initial purchase price, running costs, how regularly you intend to cut your grass and how much storage space you have.
 For example if you have a small lawn area, you may not need the largest or most powerful model.

-The three main types of mowers to choose from are push, electric and petrol mowers:
+The 3 main types of mowers to choose from are push, electric and petrol mowers:

 - Push mowers are the lowest impact option as they are pollution-free, quiet, small, and easy to store.
 Cheap to buy and simple to operate, what push mowers save in power you expend in energy, so a great way to stay fit but they may not suit everyone.
 Using a push mower will take longer than mechanical models, so they're not really recommended for large areas or long, tough grass.
 If you do opt for a push mower, remember to purchase one with a grass catcher if you want to save yourself lots of raking.